skarab42/svg-blueprint/docs/README.md

 # Defaults settings

-The default parameters are accessible and modifiable via the `settings` property of the main object.
+Defaults settings are accessible and modifiable via the `settings` property of the main object.

 ```js
 const sbp = require("svg-blueprint");